 Be careful though you may interact with Leonardo’s data! existing as dispersed data in your environment, in your body and/or in your breath going in or out.
 By breathing you can inject your Leonardo’s data into the system influencing your path of the elusive labyrinth of shifting identities…

-This art piece was developed with the support of Prof. Janusz Bujnicki’s Genesilico Lab, at the International Centre for Molecular and Cell Biology Warsaw, Art & Science Node Berlin, University of Arts in Poznan and the Institute of Biochemistry Polish Academy of Sciences.
+This art piece was developed with the support of Prof. Janusz Bujnicki’s Lab, International Centre for Molecular and Cell Biology Warsaw, Art & Science Node Berlin, University of Arts, Poznan, Institute of Biochemistry Polish Academy of Sciences, 3IT Fraunhofer Heinrich Herts Institute: Innovation Center for Immersive Imaging Technologies Berlin.
 In the frame of a larger project EpiMimsis EpiZone V.

 Agrobiotechnology and Personalised Medicine will be the leading motives of the 7th Eurobiotech, the European Congress of Life Sciences.
 Many of the critical issues of modern agriculture and medicine relate to biotechnologies.
 And since biotechnology is often controversial, the 7th edition of the European Congress of Life Sciences Eurobiotech will address some critical questions: